MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-my-users-email-templates.md

 To better adapt to how you work, we want to ensure you have flexibility in how you communicate including being able to make and receive phone calls from anywhere, at any time.
-We're excited to announce that you'll soon be able to use <Skype for Business/Teams> as your phone.
+We're excited to announce that you'll soon be able to use Microsoft Teams as your phone.
 This upgrade will provide instant messaging, online meetings and phone calling all in one application, simplifying the way you work.

-Using <Skype for Business/Teams> as your phone offers...
+Using Teams as your phone offers...

 -   Flexibility - Make and receive calls anywhere, any time, across devices